aaronbloomfield/pdr/labs/lab09/index.md

 Recall that using the `-S` flag with g++ will generate the assembly code.
 You will also want to use the `-masm=intel` and `-m32` flags.

-### In-lab 9 list: (You must do TWO of these) ###
+### In-lab 9 list: (You must do the required and ONE optional) ###

+####Required####
+1. Dynamic dispatch: Describe how dynamic dispatch is implemented.
+Note that dynamic dispatch is NOT the same thing as dynamic memory!
+Show this using a simple class hierarchy that includes virtual functions.
+Use more than one virtual function per class.

+####Optional####
 1. Inheritance (data layout, construction, and destruction): Create an instance of an object that inherits data members from another class, and also includes data members of its own.
 Show in memory where data members are laid out in that object.
 Then explain how construction and destruction happens in this class hierarchy.
 Explain what happens when a user-defined object is instantiated and what happens when it goes out of scope.
 What if anything is "destroyed" by the destructor?
 Show this process happening in the assembly code using a simple class hierarchy.
 Point out in the assembly code exactly where the destructors and constructors are getting called.

-2. Dynamic dispatch: Describe how dynamic dispatch is implemented.
-Note that dynamic dispatch is NOT the same thing as dynamic memory!
-Show this using a simple class hierarchy that includes virtual functions.
-Use more than one virtual function per class.
-3. Optimized code: Compare code generated normally to optimized code.
+2. Optimized code: Compare code generated normally to optimized code.
 To create optimized code, you will need to use the `-O2` compiler flag.
 Can you make any guesses as to why the optimized code looks as it does?
 What is being optimized?
 Be sure to show your original sample code as well as the optimized version.
 Try loops and function calls to see what "optimizing" does.
 Be aware that if instructions are "not necessary" to the final output of the program then they may be optimized away completely!
 This does not lead to very interesting comparisons.
 Describe at least four (non-trivial) differences you see between 'normal' code and optimized code.
-4. Templates:  What does the code look like for the instantiation of a simple templated class you wrote?
+3. Templates:  What does the code look like for the instantiation of a simple templated class you wrote?
 You may use Weiss templated code if you wish, but may need to simplify it to understand what is going on.
 What if you instantiate the class for different data types, what code is generated then?
 Is it the same or different?
 If the same, why?
 If different, why?
 Compare code for a user-defined templated class or function to a templated class from the STL (e.g. classes such as vectors or functions such as sort).

 ------------------------------------------------------------